singularityhub/sbgrid-singularity/relion/README.md

 ```
 singularity exec --cleanenv $CONTAINER env
 ```

+### Job / Submission
+The best way to think of a Singularity image is like any other executable.
+So if you want to run a step of a pipeline using the image, you just run the image as a command, and no special binding is needed for Sherlock's standard storage spaces (eg, `/scratch`) because they are bound automatically.
+So to submit with a batch job you generally want to:

+ - load the singularity module
+ - exec a command to the image - it's good practice to use full paths to executables in the rare case that there is an executable on the host found first.
+ - direct inputs / outputs to standard locations

+Essentially, the only thing that would change in a standard job submission file is to have the executable / command be performed by the image.

 If you have any questions or issues, especially with library loading (this was development feature at time of 2.3.1) please post an issue at https://www.github.com/singularityware/singularity/issues